OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_vignere.md

-The Vignere cipher is a variation of the Caesar cipher.
-Vignere uses longer keys, which are harder to guess.
+The Vigenère cipher is a variation of the Caesar cipher.
+Vigenère uses longer keys, which are harder to guess.

 #### Algorithm
 The key contains a sequence of characters which represent shifts.
 For example `A` would represent `0` shifts being the first letter of the alphabet. `B` would represent `1` shift.